programmingthegod/DSGame/README.md

 # Sponsorships
 Anyone who found this project useful can sponsor us through my sponsor profile (www.github.com/sponsors/programmingthegod) or the sponsor button on my Github Profile.
+The sponsorship amount may range from $1 to $5.

+If you want to put your name or logo in my project you can do so by sponsoring $20 via my sponsorship profile with the link given above.